Jiang-Bio/kkplot1/README.md

 # kkplot

-**kkplot** is a toolkit designed to reduce code redundancy in R. This package includes a set of utility functions that help you streamline repetitive tasks, enhancing code readability and maintainability.
+**kkplot1** is a personal collection of plotting scripts designed for internal use.
+The primary goal of this repository is to reduce code redundancy and improve code readability.
+It offers a streamlined approach to creating visualizations by consolidating common plotting functions into reusable, well-structured code.

 ## Features